 Points of Interest:

-The Spring 2015 workshop was held from 6 - 8 pm, Monday, October 20, 2014, in Randall Library, Room 2005.
-Please click on the above link to view the video of this workshop.
+The Fall 2015 workshop was held from 6 - 8 pm, Monday, April 6, 2015, in Randall Library, Room 2005.
+Please click on the above link (underlined) to view the video of this workshop.

 If you are doing research, whether for a class or for your final project, this tutorial is a must-see.
 It is highly informative and very helpful.
 Click on the title above and check it out ! !